 Find Your Triggers

-Once you’ve paid off your credit cards, ask yourself how you got into debt in the first place.
+Once you’ve gotten your credit cards down to a zero balance, ask yourself how you got into debt in the first place.
 How do you approach your finances?
 How do people and experiences influence your attitude about money?
 For instance, do you give in to your friends’ pressure to spend on expensive dinners, trips or shopping sprees, or do you hit the mall whenever you’re bored or feeling down?
 Identifying these patterns and ways of thinking and then taking steps to change your behavior will help keep you out of debt.

 If your love of shopping is more about finding the perfect pair of shoes and less about owning something new, perhaps offering to help a friend to shop for that job interview or upcoming wedding would give you the same sense of joy — without the expense.